icub-tech-iit/documentation/mkdocs/tendons_icub/docs/shoulder_elbow.md

 <h3>VERSION 1</h3>
 <center>![ICUB-SHOULDER](img/shoulder/ICUB_SHOULDER_LEFT_Cable_5-6-7-8.png)</center>
-> 1. Remove the beige pulley (remove the 4 screws M2x12) until you dont remount cable 5
+> 1. Remove the beige pulley (remove the 4 screws M2x12) until you don't remount cable 5
 > 2. Reach the 2 screws M4x12 on the green pulley and just untighten them until you can pass both crimp 8 and 7 following the routing explain below.
 > 3. Close the gap in order to prevent the cables 8 and 7 to exit - tighten the 2 screws M4x12
 > 4. Start wiring